cvat-ai/cvat/cvat/apps/documentation/installation.md

     ```

 -   You can register a user but by default it will not have rights even to view
     list of tasks.
 Thus you should create a superuser.
-The superuser can use
+A superuser can use an
     admin panel to assign correct groups to the user.
 Please use the command
     below: